 Fire at home can take lives, destroy property and burn valuables.
+You are at huge risk without the proper fire prevention guidelines in place.
 Having your home destroyed by fire is devastating especially if it was due to simple negligence.

 There are many common causes of house fires such as leaving cooking unattended; electrical equipment such as a toaster with a faulty wire or leaving electrical appliances plugged in; smoking in the house; candles that are close to paper, bed sheets and other combustible material; faulty wiring, barbeques, flammable liquids and light fixtures.